 Housing is more than a shelter.
-Kemeny (2003) argues that housing could only be understood as one element in a social structure, hence there is a shift in focus of housing studies from house to home to residence (a term carries many social connotations, particularly concerning the ways in which individuals tie into wider circles of locality and context).
-The shift of the concern is desirable, as "one which embraces locational factors and ties housing studies into macro issues of the nature of social structure," and that the dimension of the spatial organization of housing will "makes an enormous difference, far beyond the narrow issue of shelter" (Kemeny 2003, p.
-9).
-Social sustainability is one of the key dimensions of sustainable development, hence sustainable affordable housing should focus on people instead of buildings and shifts the emphasis away from shelter (bricks and mortar) to people and social dimensions (Chiu 2004).
+Kemeny (2003) argues that housing could only be understood as one element in a social structure; hence, there is a shift in focus of housing studies from house to home to residence (a term carries many social connotations, particularly concerning the ways in which individuals tie into wider circles of locality and context).
+The shift of the concern is desirable, as "one which embraces locational factors and ties housing studies into macro issues of the nature of the social structure," and the dimension of the spatial organisation of housing will "make an enormous difference, far beyond the narrow issue of shelter" (Kemeny 2003, 9).
+Social sustainability is one of the key dimensions of sustainable development; hence, sustainable, affordable housing should focus on people instead of buildings and shift the emphasis away from shelter (bricks and mortar) to people and social dimensions (Chiu 2004).

-Life between buildings encompasses a spectrum of individual and community activities, essential for social and recreational engagement (Gehl 1987).
-The provision of ample public spaces between buildings is crucial, fostering interaction and enabling neighborhood participation.
-Sustainable communities hinge on effective resident participation, creating opportunities for community consultation (Edward and Turrent 2005).
-Such engagement enhances public spaces, encouraging longer-term investment in neighborhoods and fostering a sense of belonging.
+Life between buildings encompasses a spectrum of individual and community activities essential for social and recreational engagement (Gehl 1987).
+The provision of ample public spaces between buildings is crucial, fostering interaction and enabling neighbourhood participation.
+Sustainable communities hinge on effective resident participation, creating opportunities for community consultation (Edwards and Turrent 2005).
+Such engagement enhances public spaces, encouraging longer-term investment in neighbourhoods and fostering a sense of belonging.
 Inhabitants, when provided with enriched public spaces, become more connected, engaged, and comfortable in their surroundings.
-Ultimately, this effort promotes togetherness, inclusiveness, and contributes to the establishment of a sustainable and enduring community.
+Ultimately, this effort promotes togetherness and inclusiveness and contributes to the establishment of a sustainable and enduring community.

-Public spaces are also said to play an important role in providing places for citizens to learn the ins and outs of democracy because it serves as the site of public gathering, cultural events, and other expressions of community (Walljasper 2011).
-These spaces facilitate gatherings, cultural events, and micromacro societal linkages, contributing to democratization.
+Public spaces are also said to play an important role in providing places for citizens to learn the ins and outs of democracy because they serve as the site of public gatherings, cultural events, and other expressions of community (Walljasper 2011).
+These spaces facilitate gatherings, cultural events, and micro-macro societal linkages, contributing to democratisation.
 Adequate public spaces connect individual interactions to broader societal processes, promoting community living (to live instead of just to reside) in affordable housing.

-Regarding housing affordability, Perera and Lee (2021) argue that it involves how households structure living arrangements to afford a house.
-Kemeny (2003, p.
-10) emphasizes, "The organisation of housing finance and the extent of owner occupation... of major importance to spending patterns at different ages and among different social groups."
-Scholars like Chiu (2004) and Edward and Turrent (2005) assert that housing estates, accommodating diverse populations, foster sustainable communities.
-An affordable housing system with amiable social relations is crucial for social and housing sustainability, necessitating programs that create balanced communities with units at various price points (Perera & Lee, 2021; Chiu, 2004; Edward & Turrent, 2005).
+Regarding housing affordability, Perera and Lee (2021) argued that it involves how households structure living arrangements to afford a house.
+Kemeny (2003, 10) emphasised, "The organisation of housing finance and the extent of owner occupation... of major importance to spending patterns at different ages and among different social groups."
+Scholars like Chiu (2004) and Edwards and Turrent (2005) asserted that housing estates, accommodating diverse populations, foster sustainable communities.
+An affordable housing system with amiable social relations is crucial for social and housing sustainability, necessitating programmes that create balanced communities with units at various price points (Perera and Lee 2021; Chiu 2004; Edwards and Turrent 2005).